 Ref.
 Strategic Objective Why Existing Investment in RIIO-T2 Additional Investment in RIIO-T2 SO1 We need to deliver a digital platform to enable integrated project management for our Capital Projects team The scale of future capital projects is such that we cannot simply increase resources, we need to work smarter and more efficiently.
 Our suppliers expect us to be digitally enabled.
 We need to decrease the time taken to handover and ensure we have accurate digital records transitioning from delivery into operations.
 Project 6.7: Invest in Building Information Management (BIM) capabilities Invest in Integrated Project Management (IPM) capability development SO2 Our asset management, planning, and design teams need access to the tools and data to enable effective whole system design and process requests faster With the increased scale in capital project designs and connection design requests, being able to quickly and easily access data, and run network models and studies, will reduce the workload on internal teams and improve stakeholder satisfaction.
 Project 6.3: Invest in Data Management and Data Platforms through MDM and Integrated Data Platform projects Invest in Network & System Design and Planning capabilities Invest in digitising asset records and improving network models SO3 We need to separate our operational IT network from other SSE business units As the criticality of our network increases, security of supply responsibilities increases proportionately.
 We need to establish an independent set of Operational IT capabilities from our colleagues in SSEN Distribution and SSE Renewables.
-Project 8.2: Deployment of a New Transmission DR Centre (Inverness) - Phase 1 Invest in Control Room DR WAN Link - Phase 2 CROT Investment in OT Network & Domain Separation SO4 We need to comply with Data Best Practice Guidance as part of our licence condition Our licence to operate contains an obligation to meet Data Best Practice Guidance.
+Project 8.2: Deployment of a New Transmission DR Centre (Inverness) - Phase 1 Invest in Control Room DR WAN Link - Phase 2 CROT Investment in OT Network & Domain Separation SO4 We need to align with Data Best Practice Guidance as part of our licence condition and need to treat data as an asset for the benefit of consumers and the Public Interest.
+Our licence to operate contains an obligation to meet Data Best Practice Guidance.
 This is a new requirement that did not exist when submitting the original RIIO-T2 business plan.
-As such, we need to incrementally invest in data management and governance capabilities.
-Project 6.3: Master Data Management and Integrated Data Platform (Data Lake) Invest in digitising asset records and improving network models Invest in Information Management and governance
+As such, we need to invest in data digitisation and governance capabilities.
+Project 6.3: Master Data Management and Integrated Data Platform (Data Lake) Invest in digitising asset records and improving network models Invest in Acceleration of Digitisation SO5 tish and Southern Electricity Networks is a trading name of: Scottish and Southern Energy